YogeshPateliOS/ReusableAuthentication/README.md

         return reusableView.textFields[0] OR reusableView.textFields.first!
     }()
 ```
-For accessing fist textfield `Email` no need to write reusableView.textFields[0] just write txtEmail!!
+For accessing first textfield `Email` no need to write reusableView.textFields[0] just write txtEmail!!

 Let's Add Placeholder text and color for our Textfield:
 ```